hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

     ...select **`SAVE`**!

 5. You'll be reprompted to "Apply OS customization settings?"
 This time select `YES`.
-You might get a scary looking message asking you to confirm that any existing data on the card will be overwritten; select `YES` to continue.
+You might get a scary-looking message asking you to confirm that any existing data on the card will be overwritten; select `YES` to continue.
 If prompted for a password, use the password for the computer you're running the configuration from---not any of the passwords we've now set for the Pi.

     The Raspberry Pi Imager will now proceed to write the operating system and configuration settings to your microSD card!
 It may take a few minutes, but the progress bar will tell you when its done, and the microSD card will be automatically disconnected from your computer ("ejected") once the writing is complete.
 At that point it will be safe to remove the card from the writer.